‘Stop the madness,’ Tigray leader urges Ethiopia’s PM

 Debretsion Gebremichael, in a phone interview with The Associated Press, said he remains near the Tigray capital, Mekele, which the Ethiopian army on Saturday said it now controlled.
 Far from accepting Abiy’s declaration of victory, the Tigray leader asserted that “we are sure we’ll win.”

 He also accused the Ethiopian forces of carrying out a “genocidal campaign” against the Tigray people.
-With the Tigray region still cut off a month after the fighting began, no one knows how many people have been killed.
+With the Tigray region still cut off a month after the fighting began, no one knows how many people have been killed, and it’s difficult to verify the warring sides’ claims.

 Each government regards the other as illegal after Abiy sidelined the once-dominant Tigray People’s Liberation Front after taking office in early 2018.

 The fight is about self-determination of the region of some 6 million people, the Tigray leader said, and it “will continue until the invaders are out.”
 He asserted that his forces held an undetermined number of “captives” among the Ethiopian forces, including the pilot of a fighter jet that his side claims to have shot down over the weekend.